brandongraylong/PPSP/README.md

 # Python Persistent Shell Process (PPSP) v3.0.0

+## Current Version
+Will be sticking at v3.x.x for the forseeable future, and no breaking changes should happen after this version for good while :)

 ## About
 PPSP is a useful python utility for running a command, getting command line output, and writing additional commands while the process is running.